ScilifelabDataCentre/OrderPortal/README.md

 This is for normal facility staff usage.
 Display of orders according to state and other parameters.

-### System administration web interface
+### Admin web interface

-For administrators only, this interface enables editing orders, users and fields.
+For admins only, this interface enables editing orders, users and fields.
 This includes the ability to move orders along into different states.

 ### The Application Programming Interface (API)